 Rooz: Gradle wrapper assemble debug takes a decent amount of time after enabling parallelism and build cache but Gradle We build takes about 20-30 mins or so how can we reduce that

-Jason: I would start with a build scan if you don’t have a Gradle Enterprise you can send one up to Gradle’s public site and you’ll get a link emailed to you and you can choose who’s gonna see that scan or not and that from there you can really look at your timeline view you can sort your tasks by longest execution and see if that makes sense to you if there’s any red flags from
+Jason: I would start with a build scan if you don’t have a Develocity you can send one up to Gradle’s public site and you’ll get a link emailed to you and you can choose who’s gonna see that scan or not and that from there you can really look at your timeline view you can sort your tasks by longest execution and see if that makes sense to you if there’s any red flags from

 there you can also see which tasks were run and if it says it was uh not up to date but you expected it to be the scan can tell you why maybe some files were out of date maybe something had changed that you didn’t change if more than one task are outputting files to the same directory Gradle can get confused and rerun tasks